-Print a black-and-white photo for an exhibition (Photoshop, Mac OS)
+Print a black-and-white photo for an exhibition (Photoshop, PS driver)

-This example uses Adobe Photoshop CS2 under Mac OS X and the color management is done by the printer.
+This example uses Adobe Photoshop CS2 under Mac OS X, with the PostScript driver.
+The color management is done by the printer's internal PostScript RIP.

-NOTE Application-managed colors could be used in this example, exactly as in the previous example.
+NOTE: Application-managed colors could be used in this example, exactly as in the previous example.
 However, printer-managed colors will be used this time, in order to illustrate both methods of color management.